-The Volt 75 is configured to be a high-capacity, heavy-duty gear hauler, which Osprey rates for 40 to 55 pound loads.
-The suspension system uses an HDPE framesheet with a peripheral wire frame that slots into the back wings of a sewn-in hip belt.
-A mesh covered lumbar back panel helps further improve load to hip weight transfer, although the ends of the wire frame terminate in the wings of the hip belt and not in the lumbar pad, which I’ve always found less effective than stays that terminate inside the lumbar pad or along its sides.
+The Volt 75 is configured to be a high-capacity, heavy-duty gear hauler, which Osprey rates for 40 to 55-pound loads.
+The suspension system uses an HDPE framesheet with a peripheral wireframe that slots into the back wings of a sewn-in hip belt.
+A mesh-covered lumbar back panel helps further improve load to hip weight transfer, although the ends of the wireframe terminate in the wings of the hip belt and not in the lumbar pad, which I’ve always found less effective than stays that terminate inside the lumbar pad or along its sides.

-If you look at back panel above, you can see a the letter ‘m’, which stands for a medium torso length.
-Unfortunately, Osprey doesn’t provide any documentation about how long an ‘m’ torso length is in inches, so you’re left to figure out what size feels best on your own.
+If you look at the back panel above, you can see the letter ‘m’, which stands for a medium torso length.
+Unfortunately, Osprey doesn’t provide any documentation about how long a ‘m’ torso length is in inches, so you’re left to figure out what size feels best on your own.
 Given Osprey’ s global reach, I guess they want to avoid printing “inches” on the pack itself, but it would be useful if they at least had a key in the Volt manual or online, that explains the correspondence between the “s”, “m”, and “l” letters on the Volt 75 and torso length measurements in inches and centimeters (see REI: Finding your Torso and Hip Size.)

 The hip belt on the Osprey Volt 75 is also adjustable, fitting waist sizes from 28″ to 44″.
-This is a really nice feature for Osprey to include since most of their other packs only come is very small hip belt sizes that are too small for many people.
+This is a really nice feature for Osprey to include since most of their other packs only come in very small hip belt sizes that are too small for many people.
 Called the Fit on the Fly system, there are extra pads that can be pulled forward to extend the length of the fixed hip belt so they properly wrap around the sides of your iliac crest.
 They attach to the back pads on the hip belt using velcro, which does not slip under heavy loads.
-The only down side of using the Fit on the Fly system is that the hip belt pockets remain too far back on the hip belt and are still difficult to access if you have a more portly built.
+The only downside of using the Fit on the Fly system is that the hip belt pockets remain too far back on the hip belt and are still difficult to access if you have a more portly built.

 If you are considering using the Volt 75 for carrying heavy loads over 40 pounds, which would be a desirable goal for a pack of this volume, think again.
 The hip belt on the Volt 75 is not wide enough or padded enough to go heavy.
 I’ve tested the Volt 75 extensively with a wide range of loads and the comfort level deteriorates significantly once you start to approach 40 pounds.